VLOOKUP Range Name

 Look “Emp_Table” named range is referenced from A2 to D10.

 Things to Remember Here

-- Named Ranges are useful when regularly apply the VLOOKUP formula and also it is very helpful if we need to go to different worksheets to select the table array.
+- Named Ranges are useful when regularly apply the VLOOKUP formula, and also it is very helpful if we need to go to different worksheets to select the table array.

 This has been a guide to VLOOKUP names.
-Here we discuss how to use the named range in VLOOKUP along with practical examples and downloadable excel template.
+Here we discuss how to use the named range in VLOOKUP along with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –